adjtomo/pyatoa/docs/windows.rst

 tomography studies.
 They are provided as reference starting points for Users to determine the parameters required for their own studies.

-Descriptions of a few commonly used parameters that are not self explanatory:
+See the `Pyflex Config class <https://adjtomo.github.io/pyflex/#pyflex.config.Config>`__ for detailed descriptions of parameters.
+A few descriptions of a commonly used but non-intuitive parameters are below:

     - ``stalta_waterlevel``: reject windows where short term average over long term average (STA/LTA) waveform dips below this threshold value.